 How Subscription Services are the New Gen Impulse Buying Triggers

 Remember that time when you saw that really cool shirt in the shop while on your grocery trip and just had to buy it?
 Or when you went to pick up just one bottle of your favorite shower gel but ended up buying 3 of another kind, because there was a promotional scheme of ‘Buy 2, Get 1’ running?
+We are all victims of impulse buying, aren’t we?

 According to a new survey by Slickdeals, your fellow shoppers are right there with you, following a similar pattern.
-The study states that an average American spends an average amount of $276 every month on such purchases with the leading category of these expenses being food and grocery.
+The study states that an average American spends an average amount of $276 every month on such purchases.
+With the leading category of these expenses being food and grocery.
 However, household items and clothing are not that far behind either in this race.

 This is simply what you would call an ‘impulse buy’.

-To further explain, impulse buying is when you as a consumer make a purchase that you had not planned in advance.
+Impulse buying is when you as a consumer make a purchase that you had not planned in advance.
 These acquisitions are often driven by emotions and feelings instead.

 There are several other factors as well that can influence a customer in engaging in impulse-buy behavior.
 Some of those are shared here for your reference.